BrandonYoung1/BrandonYoung1.github.i/README.md

 Project Description

 This was a 360 photo I took of the front of the school.
 I took this picture because I wanted to show how the school looked at this certain time.
-Hopefully you get interested as to the possiblities of 360 photo taking with this.
+Hopefully you get interested as to the possiblities of 360 photo taking with this image.